droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 >
 > ***Relationships.*** Milivoj is employed by Father Lucian Petrovich, secretly works for the coffin maker Henrik van der Voort, and is the eldest of nine children belonging to Oleg and Jarzinka, two dream pastry-addicted Vallakians.
 ## D2a.
 Confronting Milivoj
 Upon spotting the players, Milivoj’s face visibly falls, and he gently shakes Victoria and Vasha from his arms and sets Jirko down in Bogan’s lap.
-A successful DC 10 Wisdom (Insight) check reveals his body language has grown tense, and that he is shifting uncomfortably.
+A successful DC 10 Perception check to Sense Motive reveals his body language has grown tense, and that he is shifting uncomfortably.

 As Milivoj reaches the door, he tersely addresses Jarzinka as “Mother” and gives her a grudging nod.
 Jarzinka grunts and shuffles away from the door, disappearing into the room from which Milivoj came.

 If the players inform Milivoj that they want to speak with him about St. Andral’s bones, he scowls, insists that he knows nothing about the matter, and attempts to close the door.
 A player can prevent him from doing so with a successful DC 10 Strength or Dexterity check.
 (If Milivoj successfully closes the door, the players can make him open it again by making a sufficient nuisance of themselves, by succeeding on a DC 10 Charisma (Intimidation or Persuasion) check, or by forcing the door down with a successful DC 10 Strength check.)

 Milivoj denies any knowledge of the bones or their theft if asked about them outright.
 However, he claims to have seen a cloaked figure watching the church two days ago from an alleyway.
 (The description of the cloaked figure coincidentally matches the appearance of Ernst Larnak, Fiona's spy, though Milivoj doesn't know Ernst or the nature of his employment.)
-A successful DC 10 Wisdom (Insight) check reveals that he is speaking slightly too quickly.
+A successful DC 10 Perception check to Sense Motive reveals that he is speaking slightly too quickly.

 If the players accuse Milivoj of stealing the bones and succeed on a DC 15 Charisma (Intimidation) check, Milivoj admits to stealing them, as described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 Players who confront Milivoj with evidence from the crypt automatically succeed.
 Milivoj can't take the players to the coffin maker's shop himself, but notes that Father Lucian can lead them there.